-- Wherever possible, use a disinfectant or detergent solution followed by either sodium hypochlorite 0.1 per cent solution or 70 percent ethanol solution.
+- Wherever possible, use a disinfectant or detergent solution followed by either sodium hypochlorite 0.1 per cent solution of 70 per cent ethanol solution.
 However, in some circumstances, this is not practical.

 - Soft surfaces are more challenging to clean and disinfect.

 - While cleaning, commercial cleaners should wear the correct personal protective equipment.